-I produced ZERO content on September.
+I produced ZERO content in September.
 Nil.
 Nada.

 Why?
 Simple.
-I was busy on other things and before investing yet more money in content I wanted to work with what I have.
+I was busy with other things and before investing yet more money in content I wanted to work with what I have.

 So my focus has been on ranking the content that I have on the site.

 I’ve performed what I consider to be awesome keyword research, I have several ways to make money from the site once it starts to generate more traffic and the content I have is better than my competition.

 In last month’s update, I discussed how I would be “going on the offensive” with the site by building some “core” backlinks such as comment and web 2.0 links.

 These are the first kind of links I build for a niche site, it helps to diversify the anchor text profile as I use either the site/domain name or the pseudonym of the site owner I am using.

 For comment backlinks, I like to use DropMyLink.com